corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/creating/members/reregister.md

 If a member submits multiple re-registration requests with the same serial number, the MGM processes the first request (if the serial number is valid).
 The MGM declines the other requests because the serial number specified in those requests is outdated after the first request is completed.

+After successful re-registration, you should be able to see the member's information containing the `ext.sample` field in their member-provided context.
+The member retains its most recent status in the group, for example, a suspended member will remain suspended after successful re-registration.